MGM RESORTS INTERNATIONAL ANNOUNCES AGREEMENT FOR SALE MIRAGE OPERATIONS FOR $ 1.075 BILLION - ExBulletin

 MGM RESORTS INTERNATIONAL ANNOUNCES AGREEMENT FOR SALE MIRAGE OPERATIONS FOR $ 1.075 BILLION

-The purchase price represents an approximately 17 times multiple in the regulated property EBITDA 2019

-LAS VEGAS, December 13, 2021 / PRNewswire / –MGM Resorts International (“MGM Resorts” or “Company”) (NYSE: MGM) announced today that it has reached an agreement to sell the operations of The Mirage Hotel & Casino (“The Mirage to Hard Rock International (“Hard Rock”) for $ 1.075 billion in cash, subject to ordinary working capital adjustments.
+LAS VEGAS, December 13, 2021 / PRNewswire / –MGM Resorts International (“MGM Resorts” or “Company”) (NYSE: MGM) announced today that it has reached an agreement to sell The Mirage Hotel & Casino (“The Mirage”) operations to Hard Rock International (“Hard Rock”) for $ 1.075 billion in cash, subject to ordinary working capital adjustments.

-“This transaction is a milestone for MGM Resorts and for Las Vegas,” said Bill Hornbuckle, CEO & President, MGM Resorts International.
+“This transaction is an important milestone for MGM Resorts and for Las Vegas“, He said Bill Hornbuckle, CEO & President, MGM Resorts International.
 “As part of the team that opened the Mirage in 1989, I know for myself how special it is and what great opportunities it presents for the Hard Rock team.
 I want to thank all of our Mirage employees who have consistently provided world-class experiences. games and entertainment for our guests for over three decades. “

-For the twelve months ended December 31, 2019, Mirage reported $ 154 million adjusted property EBITDAR.
+For the twelve months completed 31 December 2019, Mirage reported EBITDAR regulated property of $ 154 million.
 At the close of the transaction, the principal lease of MGM Resorts that currently includes the Mirage property will be changed to reduce the annual rent by $ 90 million.
-The company expects net cash income after estimated taxes and fees to be approximately $ 815 million.
+The Company expects net cash proceeds after assessed taxes and fees to be approximately $ 815 million.

-“This is a fantastic result for the company, as we are able to re-prioritize future capital expenditures toward opportunities that will enhance the customer experience in our other Las Vegas locations,” said Jonathan Halkyard, CFO and Treasury, MGM Resorts International.
+“This is a fantastic result for the Company, as we are able to re-prioritize future capital expenditures towards opportunities that will improve the customer experience at our other locations in Las Vegas“, He said Jonathan Halkyard, CFO & Treasurer, MGM Resorts International.
 “We value VICI, as the owner of Mirage real estate as soon as the acquisition of MGM Growth Properties closes, working constructively with Hard Rock to facilitate a new lease agreement.”

 Halkyard concluded, “In terms of using revenue, we will remain disciplined distributors of our capital to maximize shareholder value.
 This consists of maintaining a strong balance sheet, returning cash to shareholders and pursuing opportunities. growth targets that advance our vision of being the world’s best gaming entertainment company. “